alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 `wget https://tinyurl.com/RasPiIoT-1 -O - | bash`

+the following variation is useful as it provides a log of the script output.

+`script install1.script -c "bash <(wget -O -  https://tinyurl.com/RasPiIoT-1)"`

 Pi computer now reboots

 * Log in as the default user and run the following commands

 `wget https://tinyurl.com/RasPiIoT-2 -O - | bash`

+and again the following variation is useful as it provides a log of the script output.

+`script install2.script -c "bash <(wget -O -  https://tinyurl.com/RasPiIoT-2)"`

 This is a long process and will require user input at various stages.

+WARNING: Installing and building Robot Operating System (ROS) takes appro 4 hours.

 At the end the Pi will reboot